Home > Blog Posts > How To Recover From Your Holiday Overspending

 Overspending – What is it?

 Overspending is spending more money than one can afford.
 It is a common problem when easy credit is available.
 It’s no secret most people overindulge during the holidays.
-It is easy to be carried away when the Christmas spirit kicks in or you are craving a much-needed break from work.
+It is easy to get carried away when the Christmas spirit kicks in when you are craving a much-needed break from work.

 It does not only happen during the holidays, but overspending can also happen if you find yourself impulse buying and can’t reign it in.
-Luckily, there are a few things you can do to avoid accumulating a mountain of debt and there are solutions to recover from your overspending.
+Luckily, there are a few things you can do to avoid accumulating a mountain of debt.
+There are some solutions to recover from your overspending.

 There are a few things you can do beforehand to avoid putting yourself in the unfortunate situation of debt due to overspending.
 You can enjoy a fun Christmas break without breaking the bank.
 If you know yourself and know you have a habit of overspending, these tips are directed at you.
 And hey, follow them to the best of your ability and your future self will thank you.

 Firstly, understand what triggers your spending.
 If you happen to spontaneously purchase things, start a new habit of thinking twice before buying something.
 Even though you are yearning for a break from work, you can save cash by investigating your options and the costs of it and think twice before you book your holiday.
 Also, make a shopping budget or a holiday budget before the holiday, and stick to it.
 If you calculate how much you can afford to spend, you can avoid overspending.
 Setting a budget goal will motivate you to keep to it.
 A short-term financial goal can be more motivating when you know you’ll avoid debt, and all that comes with it – lots of frustration and limited choices.

 Use your own money – not the credit card company’s